 - text within the code should be left as is. (now converted to all, including the code.)

-#3 Updated by Bryce Nordgren almost 11 years ago
+#3 Updated by Bryce Nordgren about 11 years ago

 I closed #5110 as resolved because you incorporated it here.
 I did some more issue triage over on the forums.
 There were open issues related to multibyte characters, header imports, "special links", and importing ticket keywords.
 I also included a "dependency graph" of sorts, indicating which issues tried to address problems raised in which other issues.